top of page

 • Regulatory requirements: Safety standards often mandate refresher courses.

-• Practicing emergency drills
+• Practising emergency drills

 • Updating knowledge on new equipment or regulations